joanorePD/joanorePD/README.md

 ## About Me

-I'm a student currently based in Padova, Italy, although my heart belongs to Barcelona—my favorite city in the world and my birthplace 27 years ago.
+I'm a student currently based in Padova, Italy, although my heart belongs to Barcelona—my favorite city in the world.
 Currently pursuing a master's degree in Data Science, my tech journey commenced with a profound fascination for all things related to AI, particularly in the realm of computer vision.

 ## Let's Connect!